yochaigal/cairn/adventures/conversions/the-sky-blind-spire.md

 ## 9. Dire Pelicans’ Roost
 This room stinks like a wharf and the floor is covered in mud, sticks, and bird shit.
 Giant dire pelicans fly in and out through the four windows lining the wall.
 The lighting through the windows seems odd.
-- The number in the floor (9) is hidden beneath refuse.
+- The number in the floor (**9**) is hidden beneath refuse.
 - The windows are all on the 2nd floor, facing different directions.
 - Exits lead to the hallway of small chambers, up a flight of stairs to Room 8, and out to another room with a door visible.

 ### Dire Pelican
 15 HP, 1 Armor, 15 STR, 15 DEX, 3 WIL, beak (d10)
-- Swallow Whole on Critical Damage to be kept alive in stomach for later feeding to young.
+- Swallow Whole on _critical damage_ to be kept alive in stomach for later feeding to young.
 - Stomach has d4-1 live people inside already.

 ## 10. Room